- Unsafe sanitation is responsible for 775,000 deaths each year.

 - 5% of deaths in low-income countries result from unsafe sanitation

-- 2.4 billion people do not have access to improved sanitation.
+- 2.4 billion people (one-third of the world) does not have access to improved sanitation.

-- The majority of people in the world (60%) do not have access to safely managed sanitation.
+- 4.5 billion people (60% of the world) do not have access to safely managed sanitation.

 - 15% of the world still practice open defecation.

 - 40% of the world does not have access to basic handwashing facilities.

 - Unsafe sanitation has a significant impact on childhood stunting.

 Clean water – Unsafe sanitation, and poor access to basic hand-washing facilities is often linked with unsafe water sources.
 How does access to clean water vary across the world?
 What are the health impacts of unsafe water?

 Diarrheal diseases – Unsafe sanitation is a leading risk for diarrheal diseases.
 How many die from diarrheal diseases each year, and how can we prevent them?